ksagep/fifth-milestone-project-bitcoin/README.md

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks

+During the evaluation, it was determined by the assessment team that the pages did not appear on the dashboard due to an error.
+I correct it and I display these pages now.
+I developed the content of the business requirements also.

 ### Business Requirements 1 – Data visualisation and correlation study
+The client interested to understand the patterns from **differences between opening and closing prices** so the client can realize or decide the most relevant variables which are correlated as best option to sell or buy Bitcoins on a given day.

 -	I inspect the opening and closing value of exchange rate
 -	I create the difference between the two values for each day
 -	I conduct a correlation study to understand better the correlation to the expectation of client
 -	I plot the trends of differences in diagrams

 ### Business Requirements 2 - Data visualisation and correlation study
+As the exchange rate rises, the difference between the opening and closing value will be smaller than with a lower exchange rate.
+How will correlate the opening and closing price to each other?
+Which period of the year could be the best for trading?

 -   I inspect the difference between the opening and closing value on 1st January, 30th June and 31th December in every year
 -   I make an annual comparison of these data with a correlation study
 -   I plot the annual values in a diagram

-## Dashboard design

-The structure of dashboard follow the list as you find below:

-   ### Page 1: Short project summary
-        - This page is showing the **dataset summary and the business requirements** as well as **the terms and jargons** for better understanding.

-        - Client's requirements:
-            - Verify the client's assumption that the daily opening price is always lower than the closing price, so it is worth selling the cryptocurrency at the end of the day.
-            - To prove that as the exchange rate rises, the difference between the opening and closing value will be smaller than with a lower exchange rate.

-        - Description of project dataset:
-            - The dataset is sourced from Kaggle.
-I created a fictitious user story where predictive analytics can be applied in a real project in the future workplace.
-            - The dataset has 2786 rows and represents bitcoin market data between 14/Mar/2014 – 29/Oct/2021.
-Each row represents a date between 14/Mar/2014 – 29/Oct/2021, each column contains different information about rate of exchange.
-The data set includes information about:
-                -	Open and closing prices which are show how the exchange rate developed during the given day;
-                -	The highest and lowest exchange rate value during the given day.

-        - Terms and jargons of the project:
-            -	Exchange rate: the value of rate between Bitcoin and USD on the given day
-            -	Open prices: the value of Bitcoin in USD at market open on given day
-            -   Closing prices: the value of Bitcoin in USD at market close on given day

-   ### Page 2: Differences between opening and closing value
-        It will answer business requirement 1
-        - Lists the findings related to the inspection of the opening and closing value of exchange rate
-        - Checkbox 1: Plot the trend of differences in a diagram

-   ### Page 3: Annual comparison
-        It will answer business requirement 2
-        - Lists the findings related to the inspection of the difference between the opening and closing value on 1st January, 30th June and 31th December in every year
-        - Checkbox 1: Differences between annual comparison of the aformentioned data

-   ### Page 4: Project hypothesis and validation
-        - Display every hypothesis and their validations

 ## Features

    ### Navigation
         - The dashboard developed is a multipage streamlit application with sidebar navigation and checkbox links.